 (f) No land disturbing activities shall commence until a certified erosion prevention and sediment control inspector has been appointed by the owner and acknowledged by the director.
-Inspections must be performed as set forth in the CGP, as amended,.
+Inspections must be performed in accordance with Sub-sections 3.1.2 and 3.5.8 of the CGP.